Sachin Khurana

 Sachin Khurana is an Indian actor, model and beauty pageant titleholder.
 He won the title of Grasim Mr. India 1996 and represented India at the 1998 Mister World pageant at Portugal.
 He also represented India in Best Model of the World contest in 1996.
 As a model he has ramp presence in over 500 fashion shows in India and abroad.
 He also appeared in more than 200 advertisements.
-He was working as a theater actor before making his acting debut in the television industry in 2002.